saidamir/Machine-Learning-Enron-data/README.md

 # Machine-Learning-Enron-data
-Please refer to Project_5_polished.ipynb for the detailed report and code
+Please refer to Project_5_polished.ipynb for the detailed report and code.
+Read it in nbviewer as it has an option of hiding code cells

 Building an algorithm for predicting point of interest persons based on emails and compensation